remix-run/react-router/docs/components/nav-link.md

 # `<NavLink>`

-A `<NavLink>` is a special kind of `<Link>` that knows whether or not it is "active" or "pending".
-This is useful when building a navigation menu, such as a breadcrumb or a set of tabs where you'd like to show which of them is currently selected.
-It also provides useful context for assistive technology like screen readers.
+A `<NavLink>` is a special kind of `<Link>` that knows whether or not it is "active", "pending", or "transitioning".
+This is useful in a few different scenarios:

+- When building a navigation menu, such as a breadcrumb or a set of tabs where you'd like to show which of them is currently selected
+- It provides useful context for assistive technology like screen readers
+- It provides a "transitioning" value to give you finer-grained control over [View Transitions][view-transitions]

 ```tsx
 import { NavLink } from "react-router-dom";